County Antrim: History

 At what date the county of Antrim was formed is not known, but it appears that a certain district bore this name before the reign of Edward II (early 14th century), and when the shiring of Ulster was undertaken by Sir John Perrot in the 16th century, Antrim and Down were already recognised divisions, in contradistinction to the remainder of the province.
-The earliest known inhabitants were Mesolithic hunter-gatherers of pre-Celtic origin, but the names of the townlands or subdivisions, supposed to have been made in the 13th century, are all of Celtic derivation.
+The earliest known inhabitants were Mesolithic hunter-gatherers of pre-Celtic origin.
+At the Mount Sandel Mesolithic site (in Coleraine along the east side of the river Bann) known human habitation there dates to around 7000 BC making it one of the earliest sites in Ireland.
+The names of the townlands or subdivisions, supposed to have been made in the 13th century, are all of Celtic derivation.

 In ancient times, Antrim was inhabited by a Celtic people called the Darini.
 In the early Middle Ages, southern County Antrim was part of the Kingdom of Ulidia, ruled by the Dál Fiatach clans Keenan and MacDonlevy/McDunlavey; the north was part of Dál Riada, which stretched into what is now western Scotland over the Irish Sea.
 Dál Riada was ruled by the O'Lynch clan, who were vassals of the Ulidians.
 Besides the Ulidians and Dál Riada, there were the Dál nAraide of lower County Antrim, and the Cruthin, who were pre-Gaelic Celts and probably related to the Picts of Britain.
 Between the 8th and 11th centuries Antrim was exposed to the inroads of the Vikings.

-In the late 12th century Antrim became part of the Earldom of Ulster, conquered by Anglo-Norman invaders.
+In the late 12th century, Antrim became part of the Earldom of Ulster, conquered by Anglo-Norman invaders.
 A revival of Gaelic power followed the campaign of Edward Bruce in 1315, leaving Carrickfergus as the only significant English stronghold.
-In the late Middle Ages, Antrim was divided into three parts: northern Clandeboye, the Glynnes and the Route.
+In the late Middle Ages, Antrim was divided into three parts: northern Clandeboye, the Glynnes, and the Route.
 The Cambro-Norman MacQuillans were powerful in the Route.

-A branch of the O'Neills of Tyrone migrated to Clandeboye in the 14th century, and ruled it for a time.
-Their family was called O'Neill Clannaboy.
-A Gallowglass sept, the MacDonnells, became the most powerful in the Glynnes in the 15th century.
+A branch of the O'Neills of Tirconnell (modern Tyrone) migrated to Clandeboye in the 14th century and ruled it for a time from their castle on Lough Neagh.
+Their family was called Clandeboye O'Neills.
+Donald Balloch, who succeeded his father John Mor Macdonald, Lord of Dunyvaig and the Glens, married the daughter of Conn O'Neill of the Clandeboye O'Neills sometime after the Battle of Inverlochy.
+In 1433, Alexander of Islay, Lord of the Isles, joined with his cousin, Donald Balloch, Conn O'Neill of the Clandeboye O'Neills, and Eoghan O'Neill, king of Tirowen (modern Tyrone), to defend against an attack on Antrim by the O'Donnells of Tirconnell.
+Alexander Macdonald led the attack that was successful, so that the O'Donnells became subject to the O'Neills of Tirowen.
+A Gallowglass sept, the MacDonnells (they were "Macdonalds" in Scotland), became the most powerful in the Glens in the 15th century.